dharmamitra/dharmamitra-guides/docs/faq.md

 ## MITRA Translate & Grammar

 **Q: What languages does MITRA Translate support?**
-A: Sanskrit, Pāli, Tibetan, and Classical Chinese to English.
-"English (Explained)" mode provides grammatical explanations.
+A: Sanskrit, Pāli, Tibetan, and Classical Chinese to a number of modern languages, which is slowly growing.

 **Q: Can I translate text directly from images or PDFs?**
 A: Yes!
 You can upload images or PDFs for OCR and translation.
 The system supports direct screenshot-to-translation workflows.